Gunnarguy/RAGMLCore/cline_docs/local-models.md

   - Disable "Streaming (SSE)" and try again (some servers have partial SSE support).
 - If the model answers but Settings shows "unavailable":
   - Use Backend Health to test connectivity and verify base URL/ports.
-- If RAGMLCore reports "Embedding dimension mismatch":
+- If OpenIntelligence reports "Embedding dimension mismatch":
   - You changed embedding provider/dimensions.
 Use the container’s re-embed workflow (coming UI) or create a new container with the desired dimensions, then re‑ingest documents.

 ---